European Walks – This is what boots are made for

 Forming a natural barrier between Slovakia and Poland, the Tatras form the highest peaks in the Carpathian Mountain range and offer incredible walking experiences that rival The Alps, minus the crowds.

-Slovakation feature five different day hikes in the Tatras that are home to more than one hundred alpine lakes, and the endangered Tatra chamois, fox, brown bear, alpine marmot, and lynx.
-Their most popular walking calendar is between June and September, however, even on the hottest days hailstorms can suddenly batter walkers – it’s a feature of the region but one that your host guide can direct you on.
+The Tatras that are home to more than one hundred alpine lakes, and the endangered Tatra chamois, fox, brown bear, alpine marmot, and lynx.
+The most popular walking calendar is between June and September, however, even on the hottest days hailstorms can suddenly batter walkers.

 Knivskjellodden, Norway